jodastephen/railmodel/CR2-Tooting-SWLondon.md

 From Earlsfield to Temple
 -------------------------
 * WIM-WAT changing to CR2 at CLJ changing to District at VIC in 26-30m at 12tph
+* WIM-WAT changing to Northern (West End) at WAT changing to District at CHX in 26-32m at 12tph (+1m)
 * WIM-WAT changing to BAL-VIC at CLJ changing to District at VIC in 30-34m at 12tph (+4m)

 From Earlsfield to Farringdon